bahruzjabiyev/personal-website/content/candidacy.md

 Re: Paper Requirement

-This letter is to confirm that my PhD student Bahruz Jabiyev has met the Ph.D. paper requirement set forth by the Cybersecurity Ph.D. program.
+This letter is to confirm that my PhD student Bahruz Jabiyev has met the PhD paper requirement set forth by the Cybersecurity PhD program.
 The paper, titled "Preventing Server-Side Request Forgery Attacks", has been accepted in the 36th ACM Symposium on Applied Computing (SAC 2021).
-This is a very well-known, highly-regarded conference with an acceptance rate of about 25%.
+This is a very well-known, respected conference with an acceptance rate of about 25%.
 Bahruz is the lead author of the paper and conducted most of the work with some support from a postdoc student.
-This work introduces a novel method to prevent server-side request forgery attacks targeting web applications and systems.
+This work introduces a novel approach to prevent server-side request forgery attacks.
+They implement this approach by extending the functionality of a popular reverse proxy and deploy multiple web applications with that reverse proxy.
+They demonstrate that almost all attacks on those web applications are prevented automatically with almost no loss of performance.

 Sincerely,<br>
 Prof. Engin Kirda<br>